AI Automation · Scaling

 Sending layer

-Instantly handles signal-triggered sending across unlimited mailboxes with built-in warmup, Smart-Adjust rotation, and a unified reply inbox.
-Its API v2 accepts per-contact enrollments from Make or n8n with signal context mapped as custom variables.
+Instantly handles signal-triggered sending across unlimited mailboxes with built-in warmup and Smart-Adjust rotation.
+Its API v2 accepts per-contact enrollments from Make or n8n with signal context as custom variables.

 Unlimited inboxes API v2 Unibox replies